 Effects on Lifestyle

-Alcohol can have a big impact on physical wellness and safety, but it also affects other aspects of a person’s life.
+Alcohol can have a significant impact on physical wellness and safety, but it also affects other aspects of a person’s life.
 Most underage drinkers are in school or college.
 Drinking and hangovers cut into study time and have a negative impact on academic outcomes.
 Poor academic performance can have lasting consequences.

 Drinking can also impact work, reducing performance, and contributing to lateness or missed days.
-It may also affect relationships, with family, friends, and romantic partners.
+It may also affect relationships with family, friends, and romantic partners.

 Violence, Aggression, and Legal Issues

-Some Warning Signs of Underage Drinking
+Some Warning Signs of Drinking by Underage People

 Changes in Behavior or Academic Performance

-Losing Interest in Normal Activities
+Losing Interest in Usual Activities